Many or all companies we feature compensate us. Compensation and editorial

 LoanDepot’s HELOC offers homeowners a flexible and adaptable way to access the equity in their homes.
 Here’s a closer look at how the process works, from application to accessing funds:

-• Online application process: Start by applying online, filling in details about yourself and your property.
-During this stage, it’s essential to have all relevant financial documents handy, such as proof of income, property details, and mortgage information.
+1. Online application process: Apply online with details about yourself and your property.
+Have all relevant financial documents handy, such as proof of income, property details, and mortgage information.

-• Property valuation: LoanDepot typically uses automated valuation models (AVM)— software to assess your property’s value—which is a key factor in determining your credit line.
-The equity in your home (the difference between its market value and any outstanding mortgage balance) dictates how much you can borrow.
+2. Property valuation: LoanDepot typically uses automated valuation models (AVM)—software to assess your property’s value.
+The credit line amount depends on the equity (the difference between your home’s market value and any outstanding mortgage balance) in your home.

-• Approval and credit line determination: LoanDepot evaluates your credit score, income, debt-to-income ratio, and other financial factors.
-Then, based on your home’s value and your financial health, loanDepot determines the maximum amount you can borrow.
+3. Approval and credit line determination: LoanDepot evaluates your credit score, income, debt-to-income ratio, and other financial factors.
+LoanDepot determines the maximum amount you can borrow based on your home’s value and your creditworthiness.

-• Interest rates: The interest rates are variable, based on the Wall Street Journal prime rate plus a margin.
+4. Interest rates: The interest rates are variable, based on the Wall Street Journal prime rate plus a margin.
 This means your rate can fluctuate over time, influenced by market trends and economic factors.
-LoanDepot does not publish the rates on its website.
+LoanDepot does not publish its rates.

-• Access funds: Once finalized, you’ll enter the draw period, typically lasting three years, during which you can borrow funds up to your credit limit as needed.
-A minimum draw amount of 75% or 100% of the requested line amount (minus the origination fee) will be drawn at the time of origination.
-Funds are accessed via ACH or wire transfer.
+6. Access funds: Once the loan is finalized, you’ll enter the draw period, which lasts three years.
+During the draw period, you can borrow funds up to your credit limit as needed.
+You must draw at least 75% of the requested line amount (minus the origination fee) at the time of origination.
+You can access funds via ACH or wire transfer.

-• Interest-only repayment: During the three-year draw period and seven years after (in all states but Texas), interest-only payments are required on the HELOC balance.
+7. Interest-only repayment: During the three-year draw period and seven years after (in all states but Texas), you must make at least interest payments on the HELOC balance.
 In Texas, interest-only payments end when the draw period ends.

 Who’s eligible for a loanDepot HELOC?

 Eligibility for loanDepot’s HELOC depends on various factors, including property type and state of residence.
-However, the lender doesn’t specify many requirements, including minimum credit score, income requirements, debt-to-income ratio, and loan-to-value ratio.
+However, the lender doesn’t specify many requirements, including income requirements, debt-to-income ratio, and loan-to-value ratio.
+You must apply or speak to a loan officer for eligibility requirements.

-LoanDepot also does not disclose the eligible states it lends to.
+LoanDepot also does not disclose the eligible states to which it lends.
 You can check to see whether your property is eligible by checking your rate on the website or contacting the company at 866-790-3940.

 RequirementDetails